MiamiOH-CSE274/Portfolio/README.md

 7 - Create an implementation of a Queue
 ----
-Here is the link to the Queue I implemented: https://github.com/eaglesonA/03_Queue_Lab/blob/master/ArrayQueue.ipp
+Here is the link to the Queue I implemented: <br> https://github.com/eaglesonA/03_Queue_Lab/blob/master/ArrayQueue.ipp

 7 - Create an implementation of a List
 ----
-An example of a List is in our Linked List Lab, in the header file, located here: https://github.com/eaglesonA/04_Linked_List_Lab/blob/master/LinkedList.h
+An example of a List is in our Linked List Lab, in the header file, located here: <br>
+https://github.com/eaglesonA/04_Linked_List_Lab/blob/master/LinkedList.h

 7 - Create an implementation of a Binary Search Tree
 ----
-The link to the Binary Search Tree Lab: https://github.com/eaglesonA/06_BST_Lab/blob/master/BST.h
+The link to the Binary Search Tree Lab: <br>
+https://github.com/eaglesonA/06_BST_Lab/blob/master/BST.h

 7 - Create an implementation of a Hash Table